UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 Functional Programming
 ----------------------

-Comprehensions, map, and filter are all "functional programming" approaches}
+Comprehensions, map, and filter are all "functional programming" approaches

 ``map, filter``  and ``reduce``  pre-date comprehensions in Python's history